SDG 1 No poverty

 Colour codes and notes to the dashboards in the Monitor of Well-being

-Use refers to the use of various forms of financial support.
-For this category, no indicators are available that comply with the quality criteria of this report.
+Use concerns the use of financial resources available to people, and of various forms of support.
+For this category, no indicators are currently available that meet the quality criteria of this report.